piffpaffpuff/woocommerce-delivery-notes/readme.txt

 5. Help tabs on the plugin's settings page with some info and important plugin links.
 [Click for larger image view](http://www.wordpress.org/extend/plugins/woocommerce-delivery-notes/screenshot-5.png)

 == Changelog ==

+= 2.1 =
+* UPDATE: WooCommerce 2.1 compability
+* FIX: Strip slashes from company name and other notes.

 = 2.0.2 =
 * FIX: The print data is now generated with the order metadata.
 This solves a problem where the items weren't displayed when the product was deleted. (thanks MDesigner0)